🟢 📘 🐦 🔗

 • Population: Adults aged 45–85

-• Phenomenon: Hepatitis C virus infection prevalence and risk factors
+• Phenomenon: Hepatitis C virus infection prevalence and associated risk factors

 • Setting: Gisenyi District Hospital, Rwanda